Serving a Corporation, LLC, or LP

-Different rules apply when you serve court papers on a corporation.
+Different rules apply when you serve court papers on a Corporation, LLC, or LP.

-You must serve the Plaintiff’s Claim to a corporation doing business in California through their Agent for Service.
-An Agent for Service is the person or business that the corporation has chosen to accept court papers.
+You must serve the Plaintiff’s Claim to a Corporation, LLC, or LP doing business in California through their Agent for Service.
+An Agent for Service is the person or business that the Corporation, LLC, or LP has chosen to accept court papers.

-You can also serve an officer of a corporation.
-If the corporation is a bank, you can serve an employee.
+You can also serve an officer of a Corporation, LLC, or LP.
+If the Corporation is a bank, you can serve an employee.
 Call our Small Claims Court Advisor Program To learn more about this process.

 Finding the Agent for Service

 The Agent for Service must be registered with the Secretary of State’s Office.
 The Secretary of State can be contacted at:

 300 South Spring Street

 The Agent for Service can be served by:

 - A person over the age of 18 who is not involved in the case

 Serving a Corporation, LLC, or LP is always considered substitute service, so the claim must be served at least 25 days before the court date if the Agent for Service is in Los Angeles County, but 30 days before the court date if the Agent for Service is being served outside of Los Angeles County.
 In addition to the copy being served, a second copy of the Plaintiff’s Claim must be mailed first class mail to the Agent for Service.